-We discussed the best options with a guide in information center El Portillo.
+We discussed the best options with a guide in the information center El Portillo.
 She was very knowledgeable and recommended Mount Guajara for an excellent day hike.
-It is a 5-hour circular walk of some 12 kilometers in a challenging terrain.
+It is a 5-hour circular walk of some 12 kilometers in challenging terrain.
 At the end of the day, it was our most spectacular hiking in Tenerife experience.

 Mount Guajara hiking trail starts from the parking place at the Hotel Parador.
 It is near the viewpoint of Roques de Garcia.

 You may start with the hiking trail No 5 on the left, which is more flat.
 Or you can opt for a steeper trail No 15 on the right.
 In both cases, you will hopefully return at the same point.
 We chose the trail No 5 and it was a good choice.
 It was much nicer to go downhill at the end of the hike and not vice versa.